Ceramic Braces: Pros and Cons, Cost and Treatment Process

 Ceramic brackets are more bulky than metal brackets

 Ceramic brackets are larger and more bulky than metal brackets.
 This can make them harder to clean, and if plaque isn’t effectively removed, you could develop red, bleeding gums, or gum disease.
 Excellent oral hygiene, with brushing twice and flossing once daily, is essential when wearing braces.
+We’ve compiled a helpful guides for the Best Toothbrush for Braces / Best Mouthwash for Braces / Best Floss for Braces to help you keep your teeth free of harmful plaque while you have your treatment.

 Ceramic braces take longer to move teeth